Italy and Greece confirm hostages killed in Nigeria

 Ansaru declared itself a separate group from Boko Haram in January, although security officials believe them to be closely linked.
 Its full name is Jama'atu Ansarul Musilimina Fi Biladis Sudan ("Vanguards for the Protection of Muslims in Black Africa").

 Ansaru was suspected of being behind the killing of a British and Italian hostage a year ago in northwest Nigeria during a botched attempt to rescue them by British and Nigerian forces.
-Britain has labeled it a terrorist organization.
+Britain has labelled it a terrorist organisation.

 It also claimed responsibility for the kidnapping in December of a French national, still missing.